 A luggage scale is something that can really come in handy on your travels.
 Useful when you’re taking advantage of the deals provided by budget airlines (they very well may weigh even your carry-on luggage) or shopping your way around your destination.
 Such a simple tool that can save you the headache of overweight baggage fees or trying to re-arrange your bags at the airline check-in counter.

-I have this Dunheger Digital Luggage Scale which I think has been discontinued.
+I have a Dunheger Digital Luggage Scale which I think has been discontinued.
 However, this is a small item that I’ve found to be very handy and there are many other luggage scales available that will do the same job.
 The handle is ergonomically designed to be comfortable in your hand, and the strap is easily wrapped around the handle of any suitcase to weigh it.
 This is definitely a stress-relieving item as I never worry about going over the ever-shrinking baggage limits allowed by airlines.

 Luggage Locks: